TommasoCosimi/HomeLab/OS/02-Postinstall.md

 ### Install Snapper

 [Snapper](http://snapper.io), to cite from the [openSUSE's Snapper GitHub Repo](https://github.com/openSUSE/snapper), "is     a tool for Linux file system snapshot management.
 Apart from the obvious creation and deletion of snapshots it can compare snapshots and revert differences between them.
-In simple terms, this allows root and non-root users to view older versions of files and revert changes."
+In simple terms, this allows root and non-root users to view older versions of files and revert changes.".

 To install Snapper, just use: